AsmitNepali/filament-mention/README.md

 ```
 The ``pluck`` method accepts the ``key`` name to extract the field from the mentioned user.

-It will add the new data attribute named ``mentions_[YOUR FIELD NAME]``.
+It will add a new data attribute named ``mentions_[YOUR FIELD NAME]``.
 You can use this attribute to get the extracted field from the mentioned user.

 ---